growth-genius/kafka/connectors/debezium-connector-postgres/CONTRIBUTE.md

 ### Rebasing

-If its been more than a day or so since you created your topic branch, we recommend *rebasing* your topic branch on the latest `master` branch.
-This requires switching to the `master` branch, pulling the latest changes, switching back to your topic branch, and rebasing:
+If its been more than a day or so since you created your topic branch, we recommend *rebasing* your topic branch on the latest `main` branch.
+This requires switching to the `main` branch, pulling the latest changes, switching back to your topic branch, and rebasing:

-    $ git checkout master
+    $ git checkout main
-    $ git pull upstream master
+    $ git pull upstream main
     $ git checkout DBZ-1234
-    $ git rebase master
+    $ git rebase main

-If your changes are compatible with the latest changes on `master`, this will complete and there's nothing else to do.
-However, if your changes affect the same files/lines as other changes have since been merged into the `master` branch, then your changes conflict with the other recent changes on `master`, and you will have to resolve them.
+If your changes are compatible with the latest changes on `main`, this will complete and there's nothing else to do.
+However, if your changes affect the same files/lines as other changes have since been merged into the `main` branch, then your changes conflict with the other recent changes on `main`, and you will have to resolve them.
 The git output will actually tell you you need to do (e.g., fix a particular file, stage the file, and then run `git rebase --continue`), but if you have questions consult Git or GitHub documentation or spend some time reading about Git rebase conflicts on the Internet.

 ### Documentation

 When adding new features such as e.g. a connector or configuration options, they must be documented accordingly in the Debezium [reference documentation](https://debezium.io/documentation/).
 The same applies when changing existing behaviors, e.g. type mappings, removing options etc.

-The documentation is written using AsciiDoc/Antora and can be found in the Debezium [source code repository](https://github.com/debezium/debezium/tree/master/documentation).
+The documentation is written using AsciiDoc/Antora and can be found in the Debezium [source code repository](https://github.com/debezium/debezium/tree/main/documentation).
 Any documentation update should be part of the pull request you submit for the code change.

-Generally, two versions of documentation are published on the website at a given time:

-* The documentation for the current _stable_ release (e.g. 0.9.5.Final at the time of writing)
-* The documentation for the current _development_ release (e.g. 0.10.0.Beta4)

-Documentation changes applying to the development release will be published on the website when the release containing the documented features is done.
-In order to apply immediate changes to the documentation without awaiting the next release, submit a pull request targeting the [development_docs](https://github.com/debezium/debezium/tree/development_docs/documentation) branch.
-This should only be done for critical fixes such as correcting wrong documentation; minor changes such as typo fixes should simply be done on the `master` branch.
-Upon each release, the `development_docs` branch is rebased to `master`, resulting in the publication of all doc changes done on the `master` branch since the last release.

 ### Creating a pull request